goldshtn/linux-tracing-workshop/perf.md

 Finally, you are going to profile some Java code and generate flame graphs for that as well.
 To help `perf` figure out the symbols (function names) for your Java code, you will use [perf-map-agent](https://github.com/jrudolph/perf-map-agent), which attaches to your Java process and generates map files that map dynamically-generated Java machine code to class and method names. `perf-map-agent` can also run the whole recording session for you, through a set of handy scripts such as
 `perf-java-record-stack` and `perf-java-report-stack`.

-First, run the Java application that we're about to profile.
+First, run the [Java application](slowy/Slowy.java) that we're about to profile.
 It is a Java version of the same prime-counting app:

 ```
-$ cd slowy
-$ java -XX:+PreserveFramePointer Slowy
+$ java -XX:+PreserveFramePointer slowy/App
 ```

 Do not hit ENTER yet.
 Instead, in another (non-root) shell, run `jps` to find the process id for the Slowy app, and then run the collection tool: